wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 We're serious about helping you, so we neither charge you with silly pricing tiers like "Pro" and "Business", and we're certainly not free.

-*Our Mission - Fewer WordPress Plugin; More Free Time*
+*Our Mission - Fewer WordPress Plugins; More Free Time*

 With iControlWP you need fewer WordPress plugins on your sites because you can centrally manage much more from within your control panel.
 For example: